OrchardPerformance/rusefi_prototype/Ion_Sense_Code.md

 - Compare the Angle and magnitude to 5 combustion cycle rolling averages of the angle and magnitude
 - Discard the current cycle if: The peak is > 2x the magnitude of the previous peaks and is earlier than 5 degrees into the window (this catches the ringing for the most part)
 - Discard the current cycle if: The peak angle is more than +-5 degrees from the previous rolling average values (this catches misfires, early detection, failed detection and noise)
-- Add the current cycle to the rolling average and output the rolling average as the measued pressure peak angle for that cycle/log
+- Add the current cycle to the rolling average and output the rolling average as the measured pressure peak angle for that cycle/log

 - one problem we may have is the detection of the low ion signal condition, this is generally when the magnitude of the pressure peak is below -2v, however its really hard to detect that before you know where the pressure peak is.
 Best solution I can think of is to set a TPS and RPM limit for the use of low signal mode.
 It seems to only be RPMs below ~2500 and BMEPs below 6 bar that suffer this.
-Other engines may be different so our milage may truely vary.
+Other engines may be different so our milage may truly vary.

 - I think it would be good if we can keep a track of the number of discarded traces as a rolling number so we can look in logs to see if there are failures in the detection method.
-It would be good to also log the earliest and latest angle in the last X number of logs as a way to see if there is a lot of jitter in the detection, maybe this will give us an idea of the uncertanty of the logs?
+It would be good to also log the earliest and latest angle in the last X number of logs as a way to see if there is a lot of jitter in the detection, maybe this will give us an idea of the uncertainty of the logs?

 ----------------------------------------------